1. Home

 As markets evolve, we plan to invest in building global export hubs for hydrogen, and for hydrogen derivatives, such as ammonia.
 Here, our experience of moving gas through pipelines, integrating renewables into our portfolio and transporting LNG on water will accelerate our route to market for hydrogen and ammonia.

-Find out more about our distinctive trading & shipping capability.
+Find out more about our distinctive supply, trading & shipping capability.

 What’s the difference between blue and green hydrogen?